-Study provides new drug target for Her-2 related breast cancerJanuary 22nd, 2013 in Cancer /
+Study provides new drug target for Her-2 related breast cancerJanuary 22, 2013 in Medicine & Health / Cancer

 Research led by Dr. Suresh Alahari, the Fred Brazda Professor of Biochemistry and Molecular Biology at LSU Health Sciences Center New Orleans and its Stanley S. Scott Cancer Center, details exactly how the Her2 cancer gene promotes the progression and spread of breast cancer cells.
 The inactivation of a tumor suppression gene called Nischarin is among the mechanisms identified.
 The findings provide a new therapeutic target to block the function of Her2.
 The research was published in Cancer Research, OnlineFirst on January 21, 2013.